hilkoc/tradepnl/README.md

 # Trade PnL
 Command line tool to fetch full trade history from Kraken and analyze past trades, current positions and profit and loss.

+Note: A GUI version of this tool is available in [this fork of Gekko](https://github.com/hilkoc/gekko/tree/2028-pnl-reporting)

 ## Features